What We Do

 We also provide health promotion and education about doctors’ health through our website with links to relevant resources.

-Seminars and events are held throughout the year in conjunction with our partners, including Australian Doctors’ Health Network (ADHN) and Australian Medical Association Queensland (AMAQ).
+Seminars and education events are held throughout the year in conjunction with our partners, including Australian Doctors’ Health Network (ADHN) and Australian Medical Association Queensland (AMAQ).

 DHQ is active in providing educational, support and advocacy activities.
 It supports research to improve the safety, security and wellbeing of health practitioners.